Honestly if you had told pregnant-with-V me that this would be a post I’d be writing in a few years I’d have laughed.

 I’d heard about the unique challenges that could come from breastfeeding while pregnant but it just sort of blurred together with all the other pregnancy woes and I didn’t give it much thought.
 Until suddenly my nipples hurt really bad whenever V latched.
 It felt like they were severely bruised and raw and was quite miserable.
 A few weeks later we got a positive pregnancy test.

-I’m going to dive into my experience thus far nursing while pregnant in a round-up post featuring the stories of several other awesome mom bloggers but before getting to that I wanted to talk about some of the myths out there.
+I dive into my experience thus far nursing while pregnant in a round-up post featuring the stories of several other awesome mom bloggers so check that out but I wanted to talk about some of the myths out there.

 Please note: I am not a certified lactation consultant or medical professional.
 You should let your doctor or midwife know you are breastfeeding while pregnant and consult with them if you are concerned about miscarriage or any other related issues.